- 1 The basics

 If you thought that the Assistant apps and Home control services are the end of the Google Home's integrations, you are completely mistaken.
 There are dozens of ways you can augment the capabilities of your Home and control more devices and services that are not officially and directly supported.
 For the sake of brevity, and because we can't spend hours discussing all of them, I will highlight only a few ones here.

 - Get a smart home hub like Wink or SmartThings (including the SmartThings Link for NVIDIA SHIELD).
 A hub often lets you add sensors, create automations for your house, add multiple services and devices that may not be officially supported by Home, and have a visual interface for turning on and off things.
 The benefit as a Google Home owner is that Home control direct integration is available for Wink, SmartThings, Vera, Insteon, and HomeSeer so anyone in the house can control devices connected to the hub by voice.
-Other hubs supported, though through the less practical voice-dependent Assistant apps integration, are Nexia and Harmony.
+Other hubs are supported, though through the less practical voice-dependent Assistant apps integration, are Nexia and Harmony.

 I only turned on Scenes and Routines in my Google Assistant integration for SmartThings.